eliasnemr/meg-docker-elias/README.md

 2. Open a browser and go to `127.0.0.1:9004` to open your MiniDAPP Hub.
 3. Install the `emh.minidapp` which you will find in the `./dapps` folder of this repo.

+_note_: you may have to edit the `platform: linux/x86_64` to the right platform in the mysql service of the `docker-compose` yaml file.

 ## Useful Commands

 Fire up a root shell in the running container: